BP-Media/bp-album/readme.txt

 == Changelog ==

+= 0.1.8.10 =
+* "Ability to upload files with extensions other than .jpg, .png, and .gif"
+* "Missing translation text domains on file upload error messages"

 = 0.1.8.9 =
 * "Please upload only JPG, GIF or PNG photos" error when user uploads a file with an upper-case extension (.JPG vs .jpg) fixed.
 This was defect was caused by changes made in BuddyPress 1.2.8 [Tracker Entry](https://www.pivotaltracker.com/story/show/11097197)